Monday, December 25, 2017

 Dazzling dots!

-It's time for some more amazing #PixelArt with ImageWorks' 1988 hit Bombuzal.
-I remember seeing this in the magazines of the day, I couldn't believe the cartoon-like quality of the main character within a colourful isometric world.
-He is an odd potato-shaped dude who performs a funny expression as the bombs are exploding - it's almost like he doesn't trust himself!!
-There are some big names associated with this game but is it any good?
+ImageWorks' 1988 hit Bombuzal is one of those games that I remember seeing in the magazines of the day.
+Those pixels - I couldn't believe the cartoon-like quality of the main character within a uniquely colourful isometric world.
+We play the part of an odd potato-shaped dude who performs a funny expression as the bombs are exploding - it's almost like he doesn't trust himself!!
+Interestingly, there are some big names associated with this game but is it any good to play?

-Well, this is quite a simple puzzler that requires us to detonate a collection of red bombs.
-Each screen contains a number of squares we can use to help calculate our best route but watch out for traps: crumbling tiles that can be walked on only once before they disappear forever, so don't get yourself stranded!
+Well, this is quite a simple puzzler at heart.
+It requires us to detonate clusters of red bombs.
+Each level contains squares used to help calculate our best route.
+However, there are traps to look out for - crumbling tiles that can be walked on only once before they disappear forever.
+Others might be too slippery to walk on, some transport us, and slotted tiles can move bombs to different locations (usually to avoid being caught in an explosive chain reaction).

-Floppies can be found via Old Games Finder with HDD versions by 8BitChip & Klaz.
+Floppies can be found via Old Games Finder

 Wow, this must be one of the brightest and happiest games on the Atari ST.